 Universities are the engine room of discovery, extending the boundaries of knowledge to tackle complex global challenges by unleashing the power of the imagination and empowering new generations of thinkers.

-Join us for a special Festival Focus Day, What Have Universities Ever Done For Us?, looking at the value of higher education.
+Join us for a special Festival Focus Day, What Have Universities Ever Done For Us?, featuring world-renowned experts.

-Following an introduction by University of York Chancellor Sir Malcolm Grant, we present our keynote speakers, Lord Kerslake, Chair of the UPP Foundation Civic University Commission - which is reviewing the role of the civic university - and resource economist Anil Markandya.
+Following an introduction by University of York Chancellor Sir Malcolm Grant and Richard Brabner, Director of the UPP Foundation, we present our keynote speakers: resource economist Anil Markandya, who has worked extensively on climate change and energy and environment issues; Lord Kerslake, Chair of the UPP Foundation Civic University Commission, which is reviewing the role of the civic university; and Alain Beretz of the University of Strasbourg, France who will present a continental view of higher education.

 A crossbench peer, Lord Kerslake is the former head of the civil service and was permanent secretary at the Department for Communities and Local Government from 2010 to 2015.

-After our keynote speeches, expert panellists, including Hamish McAlpine of Research England, and Sue Hartley, Callum Roberts and Deborah Smith of the University of York, will discuss the benefits universities deliver.
+After our keynote speeches, expert panellists, including Hamish McAlpine of Research England, and Sue Hartley, Callum Roberts and Deborah Smith of the University of York, will discuss the benefits universities deliver, particularly universities' role in tackling complex global challenges.

 Our Festival Focus Day is presented in collaboration with the UPP Foundation and HE for Research Professional.